sh1nu11bi/sifter/README.md

 &emsp;&emsp;'--> Preference for OpSec.
 	<br />
 - <strong>BetterSafetyKatz</strong> - Modified fork of SafetyKatz dynamically patching runtime, based on detected signatures using SharpSploit DInvoke to get it into memory
+- <strong>CVE-2018-8120</strong> - Added for extra Privilege Escalation options on a targte session
 - Typing <strong>info</strong> into any menu will bring up the Module Information Screen.
 </em><br />
 </details>